 The United States does not tax foreign-source income (i.e., scholarship you received from your home government) received by non-resident aliens.
 Other examples of non-taxable income for non-resident aliens are:

 - Interest from a U.S. bank or credit union;

 - A scholarship or fellowship that pays your tuition or fees required for your enrollment (a scholarship or fellowship that pays your room and board fees or travel expenses are taxable)

-If you did not earn any income or had only non-taxable income from a U.S. source (e.g., a Duke scholarship for tuition, interest from a bank account), you only need to send the completed Form 8843 Statement for Exempt Individuals and Individuals with a Medical Condition, April 18, 2017 to: Department of Treasury, Internal Revenue Service Center, Austin, TX 73301-0215.
-Please see our if you are filing the only.
+If you did not earn any income or had only non-taxable income from a U.S. source (e.g., a Duke scholarship for tuition, interest from a bank account), you only need to send the completed Form 8843 Statement for Exempt Individuals and Individuals with a Medical Condition, April 17, 2018 to: Department of Treasury, Internal Revenue Service Center, Austin, TX 73301-0215.
+Please see our guideline to complete the Form 8843.

 IHouse will purchase an institutional license for an online tax preparation software Sprintax.
-It can prepare federal and state tax returns for you when you enter your information.
-IHouse will provide one free access code per person with a Duke ID card on first-come first-served basis starting from March 15th.
-When your federal tax forms are completed through Sprintax, you need to enter the code you received from IHouse.
-If you want to get your state tax returns completed as well, you will need to pay $25.95.
+It can prepare Federal and State tax returns for you when you enter your information.
+IHouse will provide one free access code per person with a Duke ID card on first-come, first-served basis starting from March 1st.
+When your Federal tax forms are completed through Sprintax, you need to enter the code you received from IHouse.
+If you want to get your State tax returns completed as well, you will need to pay $25.95.